zauTT/test-2-mcp/README.md

-# Weather & Crypto MCP Server 🌤️ ₿
+# Weather, Crypto & Currency MCP Server 🌤️ ₿ 💱

-A Model Context Protocol (MCP) server that provides weather data from OpenWeatherMap API and cryptocurrency prices from CoinGecko API.
-This project demonstrates how to build an MCP server that enables AI assistants like Claude to answer weather and crypto-related questions.
+A Model Context Protocol (MCP) server that provides weather data from OpenWeatherMap API, cryptocurrency prices from CoinGecko API, and currency exchange rates from ExchangeRate-API.
+This project demonstrates how to build an MCP server that enables AI assistants like Claude to answer weather, crypto, and currency-related questions.

 ## 🎯 What This Does

 This project creates a bridge between Claude and real-world data:
 - You ask: "What's the weather in Paris?"
 - Or: "What's the Bitcoin price?"
+- Or: "Convert 100 USD to EUR"
+- Or: "What's the exchange rate between GBP and JPY?"
 - Or even: "Show me weather in London and Tokyo, plus Ethereum price"
 - Claude uses the MCP server to fetch real-time data
 - You get a natural language answer with current information
-- Supports 20+ cryptocurrencies and any city worldwide
+- Supports 20+ cryptocurrencies, any city worldwide, and 160+ currencies

 ## 📁 Project Structure